FCE Speaking

 Your ability to engage in a conversation, support and develop it, connect ideas, and come to an agreement.
 This is what the examiners look at:

-• How well you can start and maintain a dialogue by suggesting and discussing relevant points
+• How well can you start and maintain a dialogue by suggesting and discussing relevant points

-• Ability to include your partner in the conversation and as well as to encourage exchange of ideas
+• Ability to include your partner in the conversation as well as to encourage exchange of ideas

 • Rephrasing or explaining your point if you see your partner struggling to understand you